 Being the original load testing tool for servers, introduced in 1998(!), JMeter has always been the number one load testing resp. performance measuring tool for Moodle.
 Around its release 2.5, Moodle developers made the testing process vastly simpler by adding many scripts.
 The topic of this page are the two scripts Make test course and Make JMeter test plan, both available under Site administration > Development.
 Together with the set of add-ons Moodle performance comparison they comprise a full set of load testing tools.

 Warning: Do not run these scripts on a production system!
-These scripts generate data and load the server to its limit and beyond, making it to bloat and become non-reponsive.
+These scripts generate large amounts of artificial data and load the server to its limit and beyond, making it to bloat and become non-responsive.
 Don't even run them on a separate Moodle instance in the production server: their effect on the DBMS is undocumented.

 Make test course